DanteAndroid/ComposeClickableIssue/README.md

 # ComposeIssues

-A collection of issues when using Compose.
+Compose is great, but still not perfect, here is a collection of issues when using Compose.